-Worth Watching: Trailer for Joseph Gordon-Levitt's Uncertainty
+Worth Watching: Trailer for Joseph Gordon-Levitt's 'Uncertainty'

 I hadn't heard of this film before today, but it actually looks pretty good.
 Uncertainty is co-directed by Scott McGehee and David Siegel and stars Joseph Gordon-Levitt (from 500 Days of Summer), Lynn Collins (from Wolverine), and Olivia Thirlby (from Juno).
 That cast alone is enough to convince me to see this, but you have to check out the trailer as well.
 I can't tell if this is some sort of cell phone thriller, about a big turning point in their relationship, or about a girl trying to come out of the closet.
 I'm hoping it will all make more sense once I actually see it.
 Thanks to MSN for debuting the trailer today.
 You can check it out below.

-Watch the official trailer for Uncertainty:
+Watch the first official trailer for McGehee & Siegel's Uncertainty from YouTube:

 A young couple (played by Joseph Gordon-Levitt and Lynn Collins), in love and facing a life-changing decision, find one seemingly ordinary July 4th cleaved in two by the flip of a coin on the Brooklyn Bridge.